Snuneymuxw First Nation

 • The Administrative and Community Trustees will review the Advance Request at their next duly called meeting and every effort will be made to make a decision as quickly as possible.

-Contact information for community trustees can be found below.
+In addition, contact information for community trustees can be found below.

 Rae-Ann Joseph